ColinJPage/ColinJPage/README.md

 ### Hi there! 👋
 I'm Colin Page and I make games.

-- :low_brightness: I use he/him pronouns
+- :low_brightness: he/him
-- :dragon: Drexel University class of 2025
+- :dragon: Drexel University Class of 2025
 - :hammer: I'm not currently working on any big projects
 <!--
 **ColinJPage/ColinJPage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.